 **5. Track your own score over time, not as a competition.**

 Your site's DA going from 25 to 35 over 12 months is meaningful directional data.
 Your competitor's DA being higher than yours is much less meaningful — they may have older domain age, more historical link investment, or both.
+Our team's perspective on best tools to check domain authority comes from active client work, not theory.

 No. Google has confirmed multiple times that they don't use any third-party domain authority metric (Moz DA, Ahrefs DR, etc.) in their algorithm.
 These are useful proxies for backlink profile strength but not direct ranking signals.